 Christians burned people at the stake during the Inquisition.

-Bible-believing Christians were the ones who were burned at the stake!
-They were also the ones who were finally able to overthrow the power of the Inquisition.
+Bible-believing Christians were burned at the stake!
+Their courage in the face of death led to the power of the Inquisition finally being overthrown.

 One of my Facebook friends posted a meme called, “Ten Reasons Why Beer Is Better than Jesus.”
 Number six reads: